minoda-lab/universc/README.Rmd

 For other technologies, the template switching oligonucleotide is automatically converted to the match the 10x sequence.

+#### Support for UMI-based and non-UMI technologies

 By default, UMIs are supported where available so with the following exceptions for non-UMI technologies:
 ICELL8 v2, RamDA-Seq, Quartz-Seq, Smart-Seq, Smart-Seq2.
+While using UMI is recommended we provide a mock UMI for counting reads for these technologies (and data from previous versions).

 Other techniques can be forced to replace the UMI with a mock sequence for counting reads only with `--non-umi` or `--read-only` arguments.
 Forcing non-UMI techniques is _not recommended_ unless you are